tkhquang/KCD2Tools/TPVToggle/README.md

 ## Using with Controllers

-This mod is designed to work with keyboard inputs directly.
-If you'd like to use a controller:
+This mod natively listens for keyboard input.
+To use it with a controller:

 ### Controller Support Options

-- **JoyToKey**: Use [JoyToKey](https://joytokey.net/en/) to map your controller buttons to keyboard keys configured in the INI file.
+- **[JoyToKey](https://joytokey.net/en/):** Map controller buttons to keys configured in the INI file.

-- **Steam Input**: If playing through Steam, use Steam's controller configuration to map controller buttons to keyboard keys.
+- **[Steam Input](https://store.steampowered.com/controller):** Use Steam's controller configuration to map controller buttons to keys.

-Both tools allow you to map any controller button to the F3 key (or whichever key you've set for toggling the view).
+Both allow you to bind any controller button to F3 (or whichever key you've chosen to toggle the view).

 ## View Control Keys

 The mod supports three types of key bindings:

-1. **Toggle Keys** (`ToggleKey`): Switches between first-person and third-person views each time pressed
+1. **Toggle Keys (`ToggleKey`)** – Switch between first-person and third-person views when pressed
-2. **First-Person Keys** (`FPVKey`): Always switches to first-person view when pressed
+2. **First-Person Keys (`FPVKey`)** – Forces first-person view
-3. **Third-Person Keys** (`TPVKey`): Always switches to third-person view when pressed
+3. **Third-Person Keys (`TPVKey`)** – Forces third-person view

 ### Default FPV Keys Explained

-The default FPV keys (M, P, I, J, N) were specifically chosen because they correspond to important in-game UI interactions.
-These keys automatically switch the view to first-person when pressed because many game UI elements and menus can appear buggy or non-functional when accessed in third-person view.
-This provides a seamless experience where pressing any UI key will automatically ensure you're in the correct camera mode for that interface.
+The default keys (M, P, I, J, N) correspond to important in-game UI interactions.
+These automatically switch the view to first-person to avoid UI bugs or broken menu displays in third-person view.

-If you've remapped these keys in your game settings, you may want to update the FPV key settings to match your custom keybinds.
+> If you've remapped these keys in your game settings, be sure to update the `FPVKey` list accordingly.

 ### Empty Key Settings

-For each key type, you can leave the setting empty to disable that functionality:
+You can leave any key list empty to disable its feature:

-- Setting `ToggleKey =` will disable the toggle feature (no keys will toggle the view)
+- `ToggleKey =` → disables toggle behavior
-- Setting `FPVKey =` will disable automatic switching to first-person view
+- `FPVKey =` → disables forced first-person mode
-- Setting `TPVKey =` will disable explicit switching to third-person view
+- `TPVKey =` → disables forced third-person mode

-If all three key settings are empty, the mod will still initialize but won't monitor any keys (operating in a noop state).
+If all are empty, the mod will initialize but not monitor any keys (noop mode).

 ### Key Codes

-Common key codes:
+Some common virtual key codes:

-- F1-F12: 0x70-0x7B
+- F1–F12: `0x70`–`0x7B`
-- 1-9: 0x31-0x39
+- 1–9: `0x31`–`0x39`
-- A-Z: 0x41-0x5A
+- A–Z: `0x41`–`0x5A`

-For a complete list, see [Microsoft's Virtual Key Codes](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).
+See the full list: [Microsoft Virtual Key Codes](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes)

 ## Troubleshooting

 If you encounter issues:

 1. Set `LogLevel = DEBUG` in the INI file
-2. Check the log file: `<KC:D 2 installation folder>/Bin/Win64MasterMasterSteamPGO/KCD2_TPVToggle.log`
+2. Check the log file:
+   `<KC:D 2 installation folder>/Bin/Win64MasterMasterSteamPGO/KCD2_TPVToggle.log`
-3. After a game update, you may need to update the `AOBPattern` in the INI file
+3. After a game update, the mod may stop working.
+This usually means the AOB pattern no longer matches the updated binary.
+   You will need to find the new `AOBPattern` for the latest version of the game.
+   > If you know what you're doing, you can try finding the AOB manually using Cheat Engine or a disassembler.

 Common issues:

-- **Mod doesn't load**: Ensure the files are in the correct location
+- **Mod doesn't load** – Ensure the files are in the correct location
-- **Toggle doesn't work**: The game update may have changed the memory layout, requiring an AOB pattern update
+- **Toggle doesn't work** – The game update may have changed the memory layout, requiring an updated AOB pattern in the INI file
-- **Game crashes**: Check the log file for details; consider updating to the latest mod version
+- **Game crashes** – Check the log file for errors; try updating to the latest version
-- **Controller doesn't work**: If using JoyToKey, ensure it's configured correctly and running
+- **Controller doesn’t work** – Ensure JoyToKey or Steam Input is set up properly

+> **Still stuck?** [Open a GitHub issue](https://github.com/tkhquang/KDC2Tools/issues/new?assignees=&labels=bug&template=bug_report.yaml) and include your INI config, log output, and game version.

 ## Known Issues and Limitations